Geneva Sustainable Management Workshops

 Next monthly workshop

-Consolidation of the Global Impact Projects Sketches
+Finalization and validation of the outline for the Global Impact Projects

 Welcome between 09:30 and 10:00.